 About the webinar

-The session will explore journey to work data in the UK, focusing on data from the census, in particular the longitudinal studies, including:
+The session explored journey to work data in the UK, focusing on data from the census, in particular the longitudinal studies, including:

 - Data available in the ONS Longitudinal Study, with examples of change over time